spike-project/spike/README.md

 * mpi4py
 * ...

-It has been successfully tested in the **Enthought** and **anaconda** distribution.
+It has been successfully tested in the **Enthought** and **anaconda** [link](http://continuum.io/downloads) distributions.

 ### Organisation of the Code ###

-The main program is NPKData.py, which defines NPKData object on which everything is built
+The main program is NPKData.py, which defines NPKData object on which everything is built.

-Spectroscopies are defined in the FTICR.py and Orbitrap.py code, which sub class NPKData It is prototyped as an NMR data-set, but this will change
+Spectroscopies are defined in the FTICR.py and Orbitrap.py code, which sub class NPKData It is prototyped as an NMR data-set, but this will change.

 Many programs contain routines tests (in an object unittest) that also serve as an example of use.